microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

 Largely inspired by the settings model that both VS Code (and Sublime Text) use.

+### Goal: Minimize Writing to `profiles.json`

+We want to write the user settings file, `profiles.json`, as little as possible.
+Each time we write the file, there's the possiblity that we've re-ordered the keys, as `jsoncpp` provides no ordering guarantee of the keys.
+This isn't great, as each write of the file will randomly re-order the file.

+One of our overarching goals with this change should be to re-write the user settings file as little as possible.

 ## Solution Design

 The settings are now composed from two files: a "Default" settings file, and a "User" settings file.

+### Default Settings

 We'll have a static version of the "Default" file hardcoded within the application.
 We'll write the hardcoded version of this file out to an actual